Diarmuid Kilgallen: Connacht

 Kilgallen made his debut for Connacht in the final round of the 2019–20 Pro14 against Munster, being announced as a late replacement in the starting 15 for Matt Healy.
 He was also named in the Ireland U20s side for 2020 U20 Six Nations.

+Munster

+Kilgallen made his Munster debut against the All Blacks XV on 2/11/2024 but he sustained a wrist injury ruling him out for several weeks.